Mohamed-AN/Mohamed-AN/README.md

 # Hi there, about me 👋
-I am Mohamed Nasser a fresh graduate software engineer, who studied a postgraduate diploma for Artificial Intelligence and Machine Learning.
+I am Mohamed Nasser a fresh graduate software engineer, who studied a postgraduate diploma in Artificial Intelligence and Machine Learning.
 - 📫 How to reach me: mnasserce@gmail.com

 ## Classical Machine Learning Projects